Creative ideas and favorite locations for your engagement photo session in the Windy City.

 Sometimes the simplest solution is the homiest.
 If your apartment building has a rooftop deck with a view, consider using it for your session.
 It’s a view no one else will be able to get.

-For an alternate view of the city, visit Olive Park.
+For an alternate view of Chicago’s iconic skyline views, visit Olive Park.
 It’s one of a kind.

 But make sure it’s biodegradable.